Average Salary Range

 For more information, go to ABET website

 The program offers scholarships for outstanding students majoring in Electrical Engineering Technology.
-In addition, students can apply for scholarships through the College of Engineering.
+We use Scholarship Universe to connect students to all eligible University scholarships.